abs-lang/abs/README.md

 ## Documentation

-Visit [abs-lang.org](https://www.abs-lang.org) or check the [examples directory](https://github.com/abs-lang/abs/tree/master/examples), which contains a few brief scripts.
+Visit [abs-lang.org](https://www.abs-lang.org) or check the [examples directory](https://github.com/abs-lang/abs/tree/master/examples), which contains a few short scripts.

 ## Contributing

-Wanna hack on ABS locally?
-The recommended development environment is inside a Docker container -- simply:
+Want to hack on ABS locally?
+The recommended development environment is inside a Docker container — simply:

 * `make build` (builds the container)
 * `make run` (sends you inside the development container)
 * `make test` (runs the abs tests)

-After you make any change, simply run `make test` and check if any errors pops up.
+After you make any change, run `make test` and check if any errors pop up.
 If everything looks fine that means you're ready to [open a pull request](https://github.com/abs-lang/abs/pulls)!

 ## Status

-ABS is fresh and under active development, meaning exciting things happen on a weekly basis.
+ABS is fresh and under active development; exciting things happen on a weekly basis!

-Have a look at the roadmaps [here](https://github.com/abs-lang/abs/milestones): to know of what version we're currently working on take a look at [abs-lang.org/misc/technical-details](https://www.abs-lang.org/misc/technical-details).
+Have a look at the roadmap [here](https://github.com/abs-lang/abs/milestones): to know of what version we're currently working on take a look at [abs-lang.org/misc/technical-details](https://www.abs-lang.org/misc/technical-details).